vincenttaglia/html-webpack-partials-plugin/README.md

-# Partials for HTML Webpack Plugin
+# Partials for HTML Webpack Plugin for [RST-Element-Prototype](https://github.com/vincenttaglia/RST-Element-Prototype)
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->